 How to play:

-- Gather task cards, open-ended science review questions work best because they facilitate peer-to-peer conversations.
+- Gather task cards, like these free 5th grade science STAAR review discussion cards, work best because they facilitate peer-to-peer conversations.

 - Give each student one task card.
 Task cards should have a correct answer on the back as a peer coaching tool.